Gurobi/modeling-examples/optimization201/technician_assignment/README.md

   or even modify it as you please to get new results.
 Ensure the format of the output is similar in case you like to use the `resource_assignment` notebook afterward.

-The model size is intentionally small to ensure even those without access to Gurobi license can run the model (check out [License Requirement](#license-requirement) section for more info about the license).
+The model size is intentionally small to ensure even those without access to a Gurobi license can run the model (check out [License Requirement](#license-requirement) section for more info about the license).

 ## Google Colab
 If you like to access the notebooks in Google Colab, click: